lbnl-cybersecurity/secpriv-hugo-source/content/project/nsf-netsage.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine learning", "deep-learning"]`
-tags = ["network","machine learning","scientific computing"]
+tags = ["network","machine learning","research cyberinfrastructure"]

 # Project summary to display on homepage.
 summary = "NetSage is a network measurement, analysis and visualization service funded by the National Science Foundation and is designed to address the needs of today's international networks.
 This project is co-led by [Sean Peisert](https://www.cs.ucdavis.edu/~peisert/) at LBNL."